Default Bayes Factors for Testing the (In)equality of Several Population Variances: Practical Examples

-where $\rho_1$, $\rho_2$, and $\rho_3$ correspond to the precision of chupa-pots in the Paradijon, Dalupa, and Dangtalan communities, respectively.
+where $\sigma_1$, $\sigma_2$, and $\sigma_3$ correspond to the standard deviations of chupa-pots in the Dangtalan, Dalupa, and Paradijon communities, respectively.
 Since our Bayes factor test only requires summary statistics, we can test these hypotheses using the data from Table 4 in \textcite{kvamme1996alternative}.
-The authors observed $n = 117$ pots from the Paradijon community with a standard deviation of $5.83$; $n = 171$ pots from the Dalupa community with a standard deviation of $8.13$; and $n = 55$ pots from the Dangtalan community with a standard deviation in aperture of $12.74$.
-Unsurprisingly, the evidence in favour of $\mathcal{H}_1$ and against $\mathcal{H}_0$ with a default prior of $\alpha = \nicefrac{1}{2}$ is overwhelming ($\text{log BF}_{10} = 22$).
-If we were to use the height measurements instead, which yield standard deviations of $9.6$, $7.23$, and $7.81$, respectively, the evidence is equivocal ($\text{BF}_{10} = 1.14$).
+The authors observed $n = 55$ pots from the Dangtalan community with a standard deviation in aperture of $12.74$; $n = 171$ pots from the Dalupa community with a standard deviation of $8.13$; and $n = 117$ pots from the Paradijon community with a standard deviation of $5.83$.
+Using our default prior choice of $u = \nicefrac{1}{2}$, we find overwhelming evidence for a difference in the standard deviations of the aperture measurements, $\log(\text{BF}_{10}) = 20$.
+Note that we can formulate a stronger statistical hypothesis based on the substantive ``standardization'' hypothesis, namely that the standard deviations in aperture \textit{increase} from the Paradijon to the Dangtalan community, $\mathcal{H}_r: \sigma_1 > \sigma_2 > \sigma_3$.
+This yields even stronger evidence, $\log(\text{BF}_{r0}) = 21.80$, such that the Bayes factor in favor of $\mathcal{H}_r$ compared to $\mathcal{H}_1$ is very close to its theoretical maximum, $\text{BF}_{r1} = 5.98 \approx 3!$.
+If we were to use height instead of aperture measurements of the pots, which yield standard deviations of $9.60$, $7.23$, and $7.81$, respectively, the evidence in favor of $\mathcal{H}_1$ and $\mathcal{H}_r$ compared to $\mathcal{H}_0$ would be much weaker, $\text{BF}_{10} = 2.27$ and $\text{BF}_{r0} = 2.87$, respectively.

-\subsubsection{Increased Variability in Mathematical Ability}
+\subsection{Increased Variability in Mathematical Ability}

 \textcite{aunola2004developmental} find that the variance in mathematical ability increases across school grades.
 Using large-scale data from Math Garden, an online learning platform in the Netherlands \parencite{brinkhuis2018learning}, we assess the evidence for this hypothesis using our Bayes factor test.
 Math Garden assigns each pupil a rating, similar to an ELO score used in chess, and which increases if the pupil solves problems correctly.
-We have data from $n = 41,801$ different pupils across school grades 3 --- 8; see Figure \ref{fig:math-garden-example}.
+We have data from $n = 41,801$ different pupils across school grades 3 -- 8, which is visualized in the left panel of Figure \ref{fig:math-garden-example}.
 From grade 3 upwards, the standard deviations of the Math Garden ratings are $3.08, 3.69, 4.62, 4.97, 5.39$, and $5.99$, for respective sample sizes of $6,410$, $9,395$, $9,160$, $7,549$, $6,007$, and $3,280$.
 Following \textcite{aunola2004developmental}, we wish to compare the following three hypotheses: